cbernet/tracker_dcs/README.md

 only need to send and receive simple information, like a power-on instruction, or a temperature reading as a function of time.

-An exception is the PH2ACF interface.
-A calibration run will generate a large amount of data.
-This data will probably directly be to a MongoDB database, which is more adapted to this kind of data.
-Still, PH2ACF is piloted via MQTT.
+The system features two databases:

+* InfluxDB for time-series measurements (HV and LV status, environmental conditions)
+* MongoDB for other measurements, like the output of PH2ACF (not yet implemented)

+The InfluxDB database is filled via Telegraf, which listens to messages on the MQTT broker.

-The two databases, InfluxDB and MongoDB, are synchronized via a timestamp attached to the data.
+The two databases are synchronized with a timestamp attached to the data.

-*Never used Telegraf*

 ## Installation

 The architecture is deployed with Docker, and we use docker images built for X86_64 systems.
-Therefore, the tracker DCS stack can run on any computer with this architecture (PC, macs).
+Therefore, the tracker DCS stack can run on any computer with this architecture.
+This includes PCs and macs, but not raspberry pis, which have an ARM architecture.

 The software stack is described and supervised by docker-compose.

 For an introduction to docker, docker-compose, InfluxDB, and Grafana,